avdol0521/live-breh/content/other solved rooms/filesfr/MrRobotCTF.md

   - fetus
 ---
 ## initial stuff:
+- note from the future: its identical to the tryhackme room. room link: https://tryhackme.com/room/mrrobot
 - got the machine running. i loved watching Mr. Robot. this better be good <br>
 ![[MrRobot-1IsRunningSS.png]]
 - did `arp-scan -l`.
 IP is `192.168.48.135`. lets run nmap